 - Maintains sterility while opening sterile items.

 - Checks supplies, equipment, and instrumentation prior to the start of the case.
-Obtains supplies if missing.
+Obtain supplies if missing.

 - Follows policy and procedure to ensure patient safety